Molluscan Ecology Education

 In partnership with the Science Center for Marine Fisheries, the Molluscan Ecology Lab can provide Research Experiences for Undergrads (REUs).

-Partnership with W&M Center for Geospatial Analysis (CGA)
+Partnership with W&M Data Science Department and W&M Center for Geospatial Analysis (CGA)

-The VIMS Molluscan Ecology (ME) Lab collaborates with the William & Mary Center for Geospatial Analysis (CGA), partnered by Dr. Shannon White, to provide geographic information system technical support for research projects.
-Currently, the ME Lab is the principal lead on a fisheries management project funded by the Science Center for Marine Fisheries (SCEMFIS) to map and analyze geospatial environmental data related to the northward movement of cod as it relates to temperature change, bathymetry, geologic habitat, and spawning range.
+The VIMS Molluscan Ecology (ME) Lab also collaborates with the William & Mary Center for Geospatial Analysis (CGA), partnered by Dr. Shannon White, to provide geographic information system technical support for research projects.
+The ME Lab was the principal lead on a fisheries management project funded by the Science Center for Marine Fisheries (SCEMFIS) to map and analyze geospatial environmental data related to the northward movement of cod as it relates to temperature change, bathymetry, geologic habitat, and spawning range.
 This project investigates habitat suitability models for cod, as well as future projections for cod spawning ranges.

 Training Opportunities Provided by the VIMS Molluscan Ecology Lab: Graduate Students